Owusu-Desmond/catalog-of-my-things-app/README.md

 # Ruby Capstone Project - Catalog my thing

-> In this porject, We worked with Object Oriented to build Catalog my thing application.
+> In this porject, We worked with Object Oriented programming to build Catalog my thing application.
+> Catalog my things app is a Console Application that will help users to keep a record of different types of things they own like: books, music albums, movies, and games.

 ## Built With

 - Ruby
+- Rspec
+- Rubocop

 ## Getting Started

-Create a repo then clone it and open into Visual Studio Code

-### Setup

-- Download and install Visual Studio, Ruby
-- Command line / Git bash

-### Install

-- Visual Studio Code
-- Ruby
+To get a local copy up and running follow these simple example steps.

+### 🛠️ Installation & Set Up

+If you dont have Ruby installed on your computer, you can download it from [here](https://www.ruby-lang.org/en/downloads/).

+If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.

 ## Authors